commercialhaskell/stack/doc/yaml_configuration.md

   - .
 ```

-However, it supports three other location types: an HTTP URL referring to a tarball that can be downloaded, and information on a Git or Mercurial (since 0.1.10.0) repo to clone, together with this SHA1 commit.
+However, it supports three other location types: an HTTP URL referring to a tarball or a zip that can be downloaded, and information on a Git or Mercurial (since 0.1.10.0) repo to clone, together with this SHA1 commit.
 For example:

 ```yaml
 packages: